smkirby/simlang2024-25/simlang_lab_1.md

 4. Once you've logged on to the noteable service you may have to either "reconnect" or "start" your server (if there is a list of options available, stay with "Standard Notebook (Python 3)").
     ![noteable screenshot](images/lab1_noteable_screenshot.png)
 5. Once you've started and connected/reconnected to the server you'll be given an interface that will let you upload notebooks and navigate the files you'll be creating.
-6. There is a button labelled `+GitRepo`.
-Click on that and enter this web address for the Git Repository URL: `https://github.com/smkirby/simlang2024-25`.
+6. There is a menu labelled `Git`.
+Click on that and choose `Clone a Repository` enter this web address for the Git Repository URL: `https://github.com/smkirby/simlang2024-25`.
 You can leave all the other fields at their defaults or blank.
 7. Click on `Clone`.
-This will download all the latest versions of the notebook files onto your noteable account in a folder called `simlang2024-25`
+This will download all the latest versions of the notebook files onto your noteable account in a folder called `simlang2024-25`.
+You can navigate to this with the file browser on the left (with the topmost button).

-You should only need to do this downloading of the notebook files once, unless I update any of the files during the semester, in which case I'll tell you.
-(Note that if you're reading this in advance of the first lab then probably a lot of the files won't be there yet!)
-However, if you mess up any local copy of a notebook and want to return it back to the original, just delete or rename your notebook and then go through steps 6 and 7 again to restore the original versions.
+Now that you have a folder of the course files, you're good to go.
+At the start of the course, the answer files aren't available and these will be made available each week.
+Because of this you may want to refresh the list of files.
+To do this, you can use the `Git` menu and select `Pull from Remote`.
+If you make changes to a file and want to go back to the original, then you can just delete or rename it and then use `Pull from Remote (Force)`, which overrules any changes you've made to the original files.

 # Programming tasks for today's lab